 On the matter of Lingering Potions & Tipped Arrows:

 +Internal Potions do not work as desired when a Lingering Potion is thrown or a Tipped Arrow meets its mark.

 +Only External Potions that do not require careful application will have desired effects.
 All else will only cloud the air temporarily with the equivalent potion's identifiable tint, or tipped arrow's smear.

 The list of potions that work exactly like they do in-game as a lingering potion and tipped arrow:

 Lingering Potions are thrown like splash potions.
 On impact, they temporarily fill the air with a faint, gaseous cloud of the potion it's used along with.
 It effects those around it in a 3 -block radius for 30 seconds.
 Potion particles would stick to the first person it comes into contact with, effecting them at 1/2 the rate it would be if applied directly.
 It then continues to decrease in volume as a gaseous substance, being released into the air for a set time before it dilutes into nothing.
 (See MC mechanic for more info.)

 Tipped Arrows dipped in internal potion effects will still hurt, but do not give the desired effects of the potion.
 The same goes for External potions that need to be carefully applied, it will not give full desired effects.

-Healing Tipped Arrows harm flesh as an arrow would, then the potion effect heals over the edges of the protruding arrow in one's flesh.
+Healing Tipped Arrows harm flesh as an arrow would, then the potion effect secretes the salve over the edges of the protruding arrow in one's flesh.
 Removing them is not difficult, but it is painful.